 All stories analysed from the West African Hub employed a human interest frame (see Appendix 2), as each story focused on the human experiences and individual accounts of migration.
-Most stories (with the exception being one article that focuses on one single case) compared several migrant stories presenting migrants' voice directly through quotes or indirectly through paraphrasing.
-The most common communicative frame (see Appendix 2) deployed in the stories was 'reportage', as journalists sought to provide more understanding around the migration issues, by giving voice to migrants who present the difficulties of their journeys and sometimes the reasons behind their decision to migrate.
-One of the stories analysed used the 'campaign' frame as the journalist clearly attempts to use the article to fight against the stereotypes of Nigerien migrants living in Burkina Faso.
-The different individual accounts of the Nigerien migrants and native inhabitants are used to show how successful the integration has been, by showing their economic activity, by highlighting their contribution to the economy of the country, or showing their support to the life of local people.
+Most stories compared several migrant stories presenting migrants' voice directly through quotes or indirectly through paraphrasing (with the exception being an article that focuses on one single case).
+The most common communicative frame (see Appendix 2) deployed in the stories was 'reportage', as journalists sought to provide more understanding around migration issues, by giving voice to migrants who present the difficulties of their journeys and sometimes the reasons behind their decision to migrate.
+One of the stories analysed used the 'campaign' frame as the journalist clearly attempts to use the article to fight against the stereotypes of Nigerian migrants living in Burkina Faso.
+The different individual accounts of the Nigerian migrants and native inhabitants are used to show how successful integration processes have been, by showing their economic activity, by highlighting their contribution to the economy of the country, or showing their support to the life of local people.